List of Saved by the Bell characters: Mr. Belding

 Richard Belding (portrayed by Dennis Haskins) is the principal of Bayside High School.
 In his first appearance in the pilot of Good Morning, Miss Bliss, Mr. Belding's first name was Gerald, and the character was played by Oliver Clark.
 Other than Miss Bliss, the character of Mr. Belding was the only one carried over when the show began production.
 The character also appeared in Saved by the Bell: The New Class and guest starred in "A Thanksgiving Story" (from Saved by the Bell: The College Years).
 He is one of only two characters to remain from the beginning of the franchise until the end (the other being Samuel "Screech" Powers).
 Mr. Belding's name is a pun referencing the onomatopoeia "ding" that comes from a bell, (a "bell ding").
 His signature catchphrase is "Hey, hey, hey, hey!
-What is going on here?", usually uttered after finding out about something ridiculous occurring at the school.
+What is going on here?", usually uttered after walking in on something ridiculous occurring at the school.

 Mr. Belding's most frequent nemesis is Zack Morris; however, throughout the series, it is abundantly clear the two like and respect each other, arguably because in "Save the Max" it is revealed that when Belding was a student himself he was a disc jockey and one who would rebel against school authority, prompting the comment that he was "the Zack Morris of the 1960s".
 On at least one occasion, Belding has even called Zack Morris "the son [he] never had".
 A small joke was also that Belding was open about his past failures with women prior to his marriage, such as when he was in the U.S. Army and in love with a North Vietnamese girl, where "even she was with the enemy!"
 Belding's family has appeared in the series on many occasions.
 The most frequent appearances were by his infant son, named in honor of Zack.
 When Belding's wife (Becky) went into labor in an elevator, Zack Morris, along with classmate Tori Scott, helped deliver him.